360

 We protect and restore freshwater and coastal ecosystems to preserve biodiversity to contribute to two SDGs:

-World Rowing is committed to actively work with event organisers, member federations and clubs to protect the biodiversity of rowing sites and to regenerate the ecosystems around these sites, leaving them better off than they were before the rowing activity.
-This is why World Rowing became in 2018 the first sporting body to pledge to protect UNESCO World Heritage sites and their buffer zones
+World Rowing is committed to actively work with Event Organising Committees, Member Federations and clubs to protect the biodiversity of rowing venues and to restore the ecosystems around these sites.
+This is why World Rowing became in 2018 the first sporting body to pledge to protect UNESCO World Heritage sites and their buffer zones.

 World Heritage Sites